metno/ansible-role-rsyslog/README.md

 NOTICE: Fedora CoreOS is tested manually, but currently no automatic tests are added for FCOS.

 Testing is done using Ansible Molecule.
-It uses Vagrant with libvirt as backend.
+It uses our libvirt-provision role as backend.

 Testing is done on Almalinux and Ubuntu.